 - 4.1 Section 38(6) of the Planning and Compulsory Purchase Act 2004 states "if regard is to be had to the development plan for the purpose of any determination to be made under the planning Acts the determination must be made in accordance with the plan unless material considerations indicate otherwise".
-This is recognised in paragraph 11 of the NPPF, with paragraph 12 stating that the framework does not change the statutory status of the development plan as the starting point for decision making. - 4.2 The development plan for the Selby District comprises the Selby District Core Strategy Local Plan (adopted 22nd October 2013) and those policies in the Selby District Local Plan (adopted on 8 February 2005) which were saved by the direction of the Secretary of State and which have not been superseded by the Core Strategy. - 4.3 On 17 September 2019 the Council agreed to prepare a new Local Plan.
-The timetable set out in the updated Local Development Scheme envisages adoption of a new Local Plan in 2023.
+This is recognised in paragraph 11 of the NPPF, with paragraph 12 stating that the framework does not change the statutory status of the development plan as the starting point for decision making. - 4.2 The development plan for the Selby District comprises various documents including the Selby District Core Strategy Local Plan (adopted 22nd October 2013), those policies in the Selby District Local Plan (adopted on 8 February 2005) which were saved by the direction of the Secretary of State and which have not been superseded by the Core Strategy, the Minerals and Waste Joint Plan (adopted 16 February 2022), and the adopted neighbourhood plans none of which relate to the site. - 4.3 On 17 September 2019 the Council agreed to prepare a new Local Plan.
+The timetable set out in the updated Local Development Scheme envisages adoption of a new Local Plan in 2024.
 Consultation on issues and options took place early in 2020.
-Consultation on preferred options took place in early 2021.
-There are therefore no emerging policies at this stage so no weight can be attached to emerging local plan policies. - 4.4 The National Planning Policy Framework July 2021 recently amended replaces the previous versions dated, February 2019, July 2018 NPPF and March 2012.
+Consultation on preferred options and additional sites took place in early 2021.
+The Pre-submission Publication Local Plan is currently subject to a period of formal consultation prior to submission to the Secretary of State for Examination.
+Given the stage of the emerging Local Plan, the policies contained within it are attributed no weight and as such are not listed in this report. - 4.4 The National Planning Policy Framework (July 2021) (NPPF) replaced previous iterations of the NPPF.
 The NPPF does not change the status of an up-to-date development plan and where a planning application conflicts with such a plan, permission should not usually be granted unless material considerations indicate otherwise (paragraph 12).
-This application has been considered against the 2021 NPPF. - 4.5 Annex 1 of the National Planning Policy Framework (NPPF) outlines the implementation of the Framework -
+This application has been considered against the 2021 NPPF and, in particular, the sections listed below. - 4.5 Annex 1 of the National Planning Policy Framework (NPPF) outlines the implementation of the framework - closer the policies in the plan to the policies in the Framework, the greater the weight that may be given)."

-"219...existing policies should not be considered out-of-date simply because they were adopted or made prior to the publication of this Framework.
-Due weight should be given to them, according to their degree of consistency with this Framework (the closer the policies in the plan to the policies in the Framework, the greater the weight that may be given)."
+"219. .....existing policies should not be considered out-of-date simply because they were adopted or made prior to the publication of this Framework.
+Due weight should be given to them, according to their degree of consistency with this Framework (the